 Pre-Physical Therapy

-The DBU Pre-PT Program equips students for physical therapy school in a variety of ways:
+The DBU Pre-Physical Therapy Program equips students for physical therapy school in a variety of ways.

 professor walking with student while talking to each other outside